certtools/intelmq/docs/UserGuide.md

 arbor-parser =  arbor-parser-queue |  output-queue
 ```

-**Notes:** if bot doest not need a source queue, (ex.: when bot gets a report from URL) do not write anything and bot will ignore the source queue.
+**Notes:** if bot doest not need a source queue, (e.g.: when bot gets a report from URL) do not write anything and bot will ignore the source queue.
 The same is for destination queue.
 The system also support multiple destination queues in [fanout](https://www.rabbitmq.com/tutorials/amqp-concepts.html) mode.
 To use this functionality see the following example:

 **Example:**
 ```